In this FDA cybersecurity training webinar, you will learn how vulnerability testing and pentesting are done for your FDA 510k submission.

 How to document FDA Cybersecurity requirements in the FDA eSTAR

-On February 9, 2023, we recorded a 51-minute webinar demonstrating how to complete the cybersecurity section of the FDA eSTAR for documentation of how your device meets the FDA cybersecurity requirements.
+On May 22, 2024, we recorded a webinar demonstrating how to complete the cybersecurity section of the FDA eSTAR for documentation of how your device meets the FDA cybersecurity requirements.
 You can watch this video by purchasing our 510k Course.
-The webinar was presented by Bhoomika Joyappa and Rob Packard.
-There are 19 slides in the slide deck.
+The webinar was presented by Rob Packard.
 The webinar reviews the history of FDA guidance documents and discusses what’s new in the latest draft guidance.
 In the presentation, we also explained the overall process for cybersecurity risk management.
 This process flow is illustrated by the diagram provided below.

 Q&A about cybersecurity

 During the live FDA cybersecurity training webinar, we will answer your questions.
 We will be converting this into an FAQ document and sending that as a follow-up to the original content.
 If you have company-specific questions, please use our Calendly app to schedule a call.
-If you are registering for this webinar after September 27, 2023, you can still submit questions by email.
-You can also use our QA/RA Suggestion Box.
+If you are purchasing this webinar now, you can still submit questions by email.
+You can also use our Suggestion Portal.

 Important note about the delivery of this training webinar